camegone/VRC_LongShot/README.md

 # Usage
  1. run app you want to shot (default is VRChat)
  1. run `vrc_longhoot.py`
- 1. wait until the shot ends. (if you change focus on other windows, recording will be interrupted and saved immediately.)
+ 1. wait until the shot ends. (if you change focus on other windows, recording will be interrupted and the image saved immediately.)

 # Option